amir2b/work-assistant/README.md

 # work-assistant

-It helps you to do your works easily
+It helps you to do your works easily.

 ## Setup